HGlass07/Restaurant-Bookings/README.md

 --------------
 ## Aknowledgements:

-I would like to thank my tutor Antonio for his guidance in this project, as well as my friends and family for helping to test the app.
+I would like to thank my tutor Antonio for his guidance in this project, as well as my friends and family for helping to test the site.